A list of the best android video player for a good viewing experience.

 When it comes to watching movies or video playback on Android, we want the best viewing experience.
-What we need is a high-quality android video player app can play a wide variety of video file format, offers great support for subtitles, good sound and able to handle high-resolution videos.
+We need a high-quality media player for android that can play a wide variety of video file formats, offer great support for subtitles, good sound, and handle high-resolution videos.

-While it may seem an easy task to grab a great video player for android from playstore, choosing a good media player app for Android devices is harder than it seems.
-It doesn’t all come down to the number of video formats it supports (If you are only looking to be able to play wide variety of video formats then Download VLC Media Player).
-However, for the best video player is the app that has to offer optimizations and hardware acceleration for smooth playback and excellent battery performance and wouldn’t it be great if you can just download it for free.
+Grabbing a great video player for android from the play store looks easy, but choosing a good media player app for Android devices is harder than it seems.
+It doesn’t all come down to the number of video formats it supports (simply Download VLC Media Player).
+However, for the best video player is the app that has to offer optimizations and hardware acceleration for smooth playback and excellent battery performance, and wouldn’t it be great if you can just download it for free.

 What are the best video player on Android?

 A good video player app should come with ease of use, smooth playback, reliability and efficiency, and sound quality.
 Furthermore, the media player should support plenty of video file formats so you can watch whatever content you have.
 Below you’ll find our selection of some of the best video player apps for Android that offer a decent viewing experience.